department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 </li>
 </ul>

-“GI Bill&reg; is a registered trademark of the United States Department of Veterans Affairs (VA).
-The absence of the registration symbol &reg; does not constitute a waiver of VA’s trademark rights in that phrase.” <br>
+GI Bill&reg; is a registered trademark of the United States Department of Veterans Affairs (VA).
+The absence of the registration symbol &reg; does not constitute a waiver of VA’s trademark rights in that phrase. <br>
 [Read our Terms of Use](https://www.benefits.va.gov/GIBILL/Trademark_Terms_of_Use.asp).